xenses/nanotest-py/README.md

 Running tests
 -------------

-After installation, run `nanotest-py` from the top-level directory of a project.
-It will search the filesystem subtree under that directory for directories named `tests`.
+After installation, run `nanotest-py` in the top-level directory of a project.
+It will scan that directory, and all subdirctories, for directories named `tests/`.
 Any files in these directories whose names match `*.py` will be treated as test scripts.

 By default, after the tests have been run, diagnostic information about failing tests will be printed to the console.
 This is what